Dhyana Yoga Course

 Karma Yoga Doctrine

-The Bhagavad Gita-Shastra is Yoga.
-Bhagavad Gita is Yoga-Shastra
+The Bhagavad Gita is Yoga-Shastra

-Let us remember that the Bhagavad Gita is a Moksha Sastra, and therefore an authoritative text on Moksha: The elimination of ignorance, self-knowledge, the liberation of the soul, and finally the Union with the Absolute.
+Let us remember that the Bhagavad Gita is a Moksha Shastra, and therefore an authoritative text on Moksha: The elimination of ignorance, self-knowledge, the liberation of the soul, and finally the Union with the Absolute.

 The Kaivalya Upanishad is considered one of the minor Upanishads of Hinduism, and is part of Vedanta.